Likes and Dislikes ESL Games, Activities and Worksheets

 I Love Charades

-ESL Likes and Dislikes Game - Vocabulary: Miming, Guessing - Intermediate (B1) - 30 minutes
+ESL Likes and Dislikes Game - Vocabulary and Speaking: Miming, Guessing, Forming Sentences - Intermediate (B1) - 25 minutes

-This entertaining likes and dislikes miming game can be used to practice a wide variety of phrases for expressing preferences.
-In the activity, students play a game of charades where they guess sentences that each use a different phrase for expressing preference.
-A player from Team A comes to the front of the class and is given a sentence card.
-The player then has one minute to mime the sentence to their team.
-When the students say a word that is in the sentence, the player writes it on the board.
-If Team A manages to guess the complete sentence within one minute, they score two points.
+In this entertaining likes and dislikes game, students play Charades by miming and guessing sentences that use different phrases for expressing likes and dislikes.
+A player from Team A comes to the front of the class and is given a sentence card, e.g. 'I love learning English.'
+The player then has one minute to use gestures and actions to mime the sentence to their team.
+When a team member says a word that is in the sentence, the player writes it on the board.
+The player also nods their head to indicate yes or no to help direct their team to the right answers.
+If Team A guesses the complete sentence within one minute, they score two points.
 If not, the player continues their mime and both teams try to guess the sentence for one point.
-A player from Team B then comes to the front of the class and so on.
+When the sentence has been guessed, a player from Team B comes to the front of the class, and so on.
 The team with the most points at the end of the game wins.

 I love charades Preview